Eyevinn/video-daterange-monitor/readme.md

 Video Daterange Monitor
 ===

-Emits daterange data when exposed in the hls stream
+Report daterange data into sent in callback, when exposed in the hls stream

 ## Usage